Devojuks/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory content in long format with user and ids displayed numerically
+Create a script that creates a directory in another directory